benjamin-kraatz/adaptive_library/README.md

 Our library currently includes 7 widgets that can be used to create a native look and feel on iOS and Android devices.
 There are more in the future, so stay tuned.

+***Most of the time, you can replace the base class name of a widget with the ones from this library.
+You do not need to rename or remove parameters; though at some points you eventually need to add one parameter***
+*(This makes adaptive_library great, huh?)*

 ### Important things in advance

 adaptive_library uses the concept of `InheritedWidget` to get access to the current platform.
 This makes sure that you do not need to reenter `Platform.isAndroid || Platform.isIOS` or whatever, every time you need a widget.
 And yes, "Fluttering" is done by widgets.